 Why 8 Graphics Instead of 4?

-When I originally created the mockup with four side graphics and inserted them in XD, I noticed that XD was showing some very small gaps here and there when I zoomed in and out, so I cut out additional square, phone corner graphics and laid them over the appropriate locations in order to ensure no gaps appeared.
+When I originally created the layout with top, bottom and side graphics and inserted them in the Adobe XD phone mockup, I noticed that XD was showing some very small gaps here and there when I zoomed in and out, so I cut out additional square, phone corner graphics and laid them over the appropriate locations in order to ensure no gaps appeared.
 The result is a set of four side phone graphics and four small, square corner graphics.

 Contact the Author